ashleydavis/promises-for-game-development/README.md

         .Then(loadedLevel => LoadAnotherThing(loadedLevel)))
         .Done(loadedLevel => StartGame(loadedLevel));

-I'm sure you can agree that promises make this sort of thing much more understandable, not to mention easy to modify.

-Another nice thing about promises: gradually refactoring of your code is possible to convert to promises.
+Another nice thing about promises: with gradual refactoring of your code it is possible to convert to promises.
 We know because we did this, incrementally replacing Unity coroutines with promises (and testing very carefully at each stage).

 This is really just a taster of what promises can do.
 We need to explore them in more depth so you'll understand how transformative they can be for your development process.